 - Message body contains: Specific requirements of the text in the conversation body, which has sub-filters.
 You can also click the dropdown arrow on the top right to optionally choose whether you want the rule to Include past email history, which refers to whether you want the rule to scan the past email history of the thread when there is a new inbound and/or outbound message.

 - HTML message body*: Specific requirements of the HTML text in the conversation body, which has sub-filters.
 For inbound direction messages, the condition works for the message body and signature.
 For outbound direction messages, it applies only for the message body and not the signature.

 - Message language is*: Language of the conversation body.
 If the text is too short or contains multiple languages, Front's language detector will not detect the language.

 - Message has no attachments*: Conversation does not have attachments.

 - Message type is*: Filter the type of message, options being Email, Tweet, Retweet, Direct Message, SMS, Facebook, Intercom, Yalo/WhatsApp.

 - Message direction is*: Choose whether conversation is inbound or outbound direction.

 If - Time*

-- Unreplied after*: Set the amount of time that the message (inbound or outbound) is unreplied, options being Minutes, Hours, Days, Weeks, Months, Years.
+- Unreplied after*: Set the amount of time that the message (inbound or outbound) is unreplied, options being Minutes, Hours, Days, Weeks, Months, or Years.

-- Conversation unassigned and open after*: Set the amount of time that the message (inbound or outbound) is unassigned, options being Minutes, Hours, Days, Weeks, Months, Years.
+- Conversation unassigned and open after*: Set the amount of time that the message (inbound or outbound) is unassigned, options being Minutes, Hours, Days, Weeks, Months, or Years.